Using Emotion Nouns

 existing ESOP draft – one that would explicitly commit Chant people to adopting defined value

 disciplines as an aspiration toward which all would work in his or her own way.
 I also suggested we

 start with the eight value-discipline definitions adopted in Authentix coaching engagements.

 Feedback on this idea from the senior group resulted in their approval of all eight of the Authentix

 definitions; and a lively debate – one facilitated by IHXENs – then ensued concerning other value

 disciplines that the team collectively felt were necessary for Chant’s particular 'economic niche'.
 These

-debates were concluded by a consensus around a total of 15 values – values we expected could be elaborated
+debates ended with a consensus around a total of 15 values – values we expected could be elaborated

-into a 'ladder' of disciplines to which Chant people, both junior and senior, would all want
+into a 'ladder' of disciplines to which Chant people, both junior and senior, would all want to aspire.